Armed Forces of the Principality of Serbia: The first military schools and factories

 To modernize Serbian army, in 1848.
 Serbian Government built the first Cannon Foundry (Тополивница, Topolivnica) and State Arsenal in Belgrade, with the main production facilities in Kragujevac.
 In 1850. government founded Artillery School in Belgrade, which was the foundation of the Serbian Military Academy.
 After the Russian defeat in Crimean War (1853–1856), Serbia was made a joint protectorate of Russia, Austria, France and United Kingdom by the treaty of Paris (1856).

 In 1855. the Cannon Foundry in Kragujevac opened a rifle-production department, working on adaptation of old flintlock muskets to percussion system, with the capacity of 60 muskets a day.
-The same year two machines for making Minnie balls were imported from Belgium, and in 1857.
-Kragujevac Foundry installed the machines for production of copper percussion caps, making Serbia finally independent in the production of percussion rifle ammunition.
-In 1858. a new production line with 28 skilled workers under the guidance of Mihailo Cvejić was set up for converting some 15,000 old flintlock muskets to percussion system: in the first year only some 1,800 rifles were converted, then the production increased to 1,000 addapted rifles a month, so by 1863.
-Serbian army had some 15,000 converted percussion muskets.
+The same year two machines for making Minnie balls were imported from Belgium, and in 1857 Kragujevac Foundry installed the machines for production of copper percussion caps, making Serbia finally independent in the production of percussion rifle ammunition.
+In 1858 a new production line with 28 skilled workers under the guidance of Mihailo Cvejić was set up for converting some 15,000 old flintlock muskets to percussion system: in the first year only some 1,800 rifles were converted, then the production increased to 1,000 adapted rifles a month, so by 1863 the Serbian army had some 15,000 converted percussion muskets.